cRVR: A Stackelberg Game Approach for Joint Privacy-Aware Video Requesting and Edge Caching: Experiments

-Each time slot is set as $10$ minutes.
-The hyper-parameter $\rho$ of MAV method in the dynamic game is set as $0.9$.
-Besides, both the caching cost $\epsilon_E$ for EC and $\epsilon_u$ for all UDs are fixed as $1$ for convenience.
-We set the decay parameter $\delta = 0.01$ in $\hat{p}_i^t$ according to \cite{Shi2021}.
+{ In our experiments, all strategies are programmed in Python and tested on an AMD server with four EPYC™ 75F3 @ 2.95 GHz processors with 502 GB memory.
+The EC service is implemented in the host process, while each UD strategy is executed in an independent sub-process.
+Communications between the host process and the sub-processes are handled via a socket protocol.
+To simulate the limited capacity of personal devices, the cache capacity for UDs is set to 0.5\% of the total number of videos in each dataset.
+A utility-based caching strategy~\cite{zhang2022} is used as the default eviction method for video replacement when the local cache of UDs is full.} Each time slot in both datasets is set as $10$ minutes.
+The hyper-parameter $\rho$ of the MAV method in the dynamic game is set as $0.9$.
+Besides, both the caching cost $\epsilon_E$ for the EC and $\epsilon_u$ for all UDs are fixed as $1$ for convenience.
+We set the decay parameter $\delta = 0.01$ in $\hat{p}_i^t$ according to~\cite{Shi2021}.
 Experiments are also conducted to study the influence of the parameters $\gamma$, $\beta$, and $\beta_{E}$ in the utility function.